naoiwata/sphinxjp.themes.tinkeralizarin/README.rst

 Feature
 =======
-* provide tinkerer blog theme like some famous blogging tool
+* A single column blogging theme tool for Tinkerer, based on alizarin color.

 Installation